Foie gras

-Foie gras (lit. 'fat liver'; /fr/, /ˌfwɑːˈɡɹɑː/) is a specialty food product made of the liver of a duck or goose.
+Foie gras (lit. 'fat liver'; /fr/, /ˌfwɑːˈɡɹɑː/; foiè grass) is a specialty food product made of the liver of a duck or goose.
 According to French law, foie gras is defined as the liver of a duck or goose fattened by gavage (force feeding).

 Foie gras is a delicacy in French cuisine.
 Its flavour is rich, buttery, and delicate, unlike an ordinary duck or goose liver.
 It is sold whole or is prepared as mousse, parfait, or pâté, and may also be served as an accompaniment to another food item, such as steak.
 French law states, "Foie gras belongs to the protected cultural and gastronomical heritage of France."

 The technique of gavage dates as far back as 2500 BC, when the ancient Egyptians began confining anatid birds to be forcedly fed to be fattened as a food source.
 Today, France is by far the largest producer and consumer of foie gras, though there are producers and markets worldwide, particularly in other European nations, the United States, and China.

-Gavage-based foie gras production is controversial, due mainly to animal welfare concerns about force-feeding, intensive housing and husbandry, and enlarging the liver to 10 times its usual volume.
+Gavage-based foie gras production is controversial due mainly to animal welfare concerns about force-feeding, intensive housing and husbandry, and enlarging the liver to 10 times its usual volume.
 Several countries and jurisdictions have laws against force-feeding and the production, import, or sale of foie gras.